Updated: Oct 28, 2022

 Let's face it, storage techniques weren't invented or started in 2020.
 However, thanks to The Home Edit, I think many of us have made big changes in the way we organize many parts of our home.

-And then, there is the highly trending home office.
+At last, we have the highly trending home office.

 I don't think I have to do much explaining with this one as I am sure we all felt the pressure to incorporate a home office into the works in 2020.
 We have relied on video conferencing all year and having a nice backdrop on calls doesn't hurt.
 Aside from that, just being in a space you could separate yourself and get work done was important for our mental health.
 2021 will continue to see a lot of this.